 Keep this advice of over-budgeting in mind, when you make your guest list and plan your catering and venue space budget.
 In Nigeria, unless you have a strict by-invitation-only rule, know that one invitation card is likely to bring an average of 2 extra guests.
 That way, if you want to invite 100 people, you may send out 30 to 35 invitation cards OR put security at your reception entrance.

-- ALSO: Download our free wedding planning templates, and use them to make your own budgets and guest list.
-You can also take a look at the Nigerian wedding budget examples we showed, from other people’s weddings.
+- ALSO: Download our free, printable wedding planning templates and worksheets, and use them to make your own budgets and guest list.
+You can also take a look at the Nigerian wedding budget breakdown examples we showed, from other people’s weddings.